fragshq/fml/README.md

 For more details on the language, see [frags-dsl-spec.md](frags-dsl-spec.md).

-## LSP Server
+## LSP Library

-The FML LSP server provides IDE features.
-To use it in your editor (e.g., VS Code or Neovim), configure your LSP client to run the `fml-lsp` binary.
+The FML LSP is provided as a library in the `./lsp` directory.
+It can be integrated into Go applications to provide Language Server Protocol capabilities via Stdio, TCP, or WebSocket.

 Features supported:
 - Syntax Diagnostics